FaisalShahriarAdib/Bangla_chatbot/README.md

 Key Features:
-Interactive Chat: The chatbot interacts with users, responding to their messages based on predefined intents and responses stored in a JSON file.
+1. The chatbot interacts with users, responding to their messages based on predefined intents and responses stored in a JSON file.
-NLP-Based Responses: Utilizes a deep learning model trained on tokenized and lemmatized input sentences to predict appropriate responses.
+2. Utilizes a deep learning model trained on tokenized and lemmatized input sentences to predict appropriate responses.
-Dynamic Learning: The model is trained on the fly as new data is provided, enabling it to adapt and improve its responses over time.
+3. The model is trained on the fly as new data is provided, enabling it to adapt and improve its responses over time.
-Learning Rate Schedule: Utilizes a learning rate decay schedule during model training to improve convergence and performance.
+4. Utilizes a learning rate decay schedule during model training to improve convergence and performance.
-Model Persistence: Trained model parameters are saved to disk for future use, ensuring the chatbot's state is maintained across sessions.
+5. Trained model parameters are saved to disk for future use, ensuring the chatbot's state is maintained across sessions.

 youtube link: https://youtu.be/U93It3AUXCE